zzheng2020/Master-Thesis/Thesis/draft.md

 Fault tolerance is an essential feature of containerization, where software development teams can build fault-tolerant applications by using multiple containers to run microservices on the cloud.
 Containerized microservices operate in a separate user space, and if one container fails, it does not affect other containers, resulting in increased application resilience and availability.

-Finally, agility is an important aspect of containerization.
+Moreover, agility is an important aspect of containerization.
 Containerized applications operate in a separate computing environment, enabling software developers to troubleshoot and make changes to the application code without disrupting the operating system, hardware, or other application services.
 This accelerates software release cycles and enables quick updates using the container model.

-## ADP Plateform
+## 2.3 ADP Plateform

 Ericsson has developed the Application Development Platform (ADP) ecosystem to facilitate the development of cloud-native applications and services \cite{9758043}.
 This platform offers extensive technical, process, and organizational support to developers who create cloud network functions or cloud-native applications within Ericsson.
 The ecosystem is equipped with various tools, processes, and guidelines that enable developers to build top-quality applications that align with the business's needs.